tre3x/GSoC-2022-Blog/week1.md

 ![alt text](https://github.com/tre3x/tre3x.github.io/blob/main/progress-bar.gif?raw=true)

 Upon testing a wide variety of films, with a number of CNN models in the hard cut detection module, I found that ResNet50 and VGG16 are the CNNs which performed way better than the rest in terms of computational time and performance.
 ResNet50 with a threshold of 0.75 and VGG16 with a threshold of 0.85 can be the go-to networks for the hard-cut detection module.
 The network config file are preovided in the repository.
-ResNet50 is slightly more accurate than VGG16, but VGG16 does computation faster about 10% than ResNet50.
+ResNet50 is slightly more accurate than VGG16(in terms of eliminating the false positives), but VGG16 does computation faster about 10% than ResNet50.
 It is confirmed that these networks can handle the 'over-exposed' film which were an issue to the previous version of the tool.

 I have also updated the documentation about the usage of the tool.